Nazi-looted trove contains lost works by Matisse, Dix

 While experts consider the works to be of huge artistic value, the task of returning them to their rightful owners could take many years and poses a huge legal and moral problem for German authorities.

 The haul, found in the flat of Cornelius Gurlitt, the reclusive son of a war-time art dealer, is one of the most significant discoveries of works seized by the Nazi regime.
-It could be worth more than 1 billion euros ($1.3 billion), according to a German magazine, although officials declined to comment.
+It could be worth more than 1 billion euros, according to a German magazine, although officials declined to comment.

 Gurlitt, who occasionally sold paintings to support himself, has since vanished.